lindsayrr8/lindsayrr8.github.io/_posts/2024-10-26-my-new-blog-post.md

 | 10 | 8 | 2 |
 | 8 |	8 |	2 |
 ### Question 1:
-Report on drug and stress level by using R. Provide a full summary report on the result of ANOVA testing and what does it mean.
-More specifically, report the following: Df, Sum, Sq Mean, Sq, F value, Pr(>F)
+Report on drug and stress levels by using R. Provide a full summary report on the result of ANOVA testing and what it means.
+More specifically, report the following: `Df, Sum, Sq Mean, Sq, F value, Pr(>F)`